Preparing for a Trackday

 Is my car suitable?

 Most likely, yes.
-Almost all vehicles are welcome on trackdays just so long as they meet safety and noise emission requirements.
-As a general rule, you car needs be to MOT standard.
-Seatbelts, brakes, tyres, indicators and lights all need to have to work.
-Some circuits do have special rules, and one of the most common is that special track prepared cars that do not have wings/mudguards over their wheels will not be allowed except in designated sessions.
+Almost all vehicles are welcome on trackdays, just so long as they meet safety and noise emission requirements.
+As a general rule, your car needs to be to MOT standard.
+Seatbelts, brakes, tyres, indicators and lights all need to work.
+Some circuits have special rules, so check their terms and conditions before booking.

-We run separate sessions at Aintree for Single Seat and Sports Racing Cars, and many drivers of Caterham type cars prefer to go into these sessions, away from the heavier road cars.
+We run separate sessions at Aintree for single-seat and Sports Racing Cars, and many drivers of Caterham-type cars prefer to run in these sessions, away from the heavier road cars.

 What should I bring to an event?

 The most important thing is the right attitude.
-You need to be aware that motoring events of this nature can be dangerous.
+You should be aware that motoring events of this nature can be dangerous.
 Each event will have a set of simple rules designed to keep you and others safe.
-If you come prepared to follow those rules, you will be fine, break them and you’ll be going We home early.
+If you come prepared to follow those rules, you will be fine; break them and you’ll be going home early.

 What safety clothing is required?

 The vast majority of tracks in the UK have noise limits imposed on them by their local councils.
-These limits vary from track to track and some tracks have several different limits.
-Ask the organisers for the limit at your intended venue if you think your car is noisy.
-Circuits that test cars before going out will use a noise meter placed at a 45 degree angle to the exhaust outlet and 50cm away.
-The car is then held at 3/4 of its maximum rev limit and the highest reading recorded is the cars recorded noise output for the day.
-If a car is over the official limit, the car will not be allowed onto the circuit.
-If you do not know what the noise output of your car is, as a general guide most standard road cars will record lower than 98db, indeed many sports exhaust systems will also, but may reach 102-3db.
-However, if in doubt get the car tested prior to booking an event.
+These limits vary from track to track, and some tracks have several different limits.
+Find out the limit at your intended venue if you think your car is noisy.
+Circuits usually test cars at 3/4 of their maximum rev limit, and if a car is over the official limit, it will not be allowed onto the circuit.
+If you do not know what the noise output of your car is, as a general guide, most standard road cars will record lower than 95db.
+Some after-market exhaust systems will also, but may reach 100+db.
+If in doubt, get the car tested before booking an event.

 Is the event OPEN PITLANE or SESSIONS?
 What is the difference?

-SESSIONS means the day will be structured into separate groups of cars which take it in turns to go out on track for 10/20 minutes at a time.
-Depending on the track and weather conditions sometimes there may be 2 groups or 4 groups.
-Each driver will be restricted to their group for the duration of the day (unless it becomes clear that the driver is in the wrong group, or when under instruction where the car will be allowed on track in additional sessions).
+SESSIONS means the day will be structured into separate groups of cars, which take turns to go out on track for 10/20 minutes at a time.
+Depending on the track and weather conditions, sometimes there may be 2 groups or 4 groups.
+Each driver will be restricted to their group for the duration of the day (unless it becomes clear that the driver is in the wrong group).
 OPEN PITLANE means the cars and drivers are free to go out onto the track when they choose.
-This is less common, as only certain circuits have the facilities for this.
-On these days the first hour will be in SESSION format to help stagger the attendees.
-All LMC Track Days run sessions each of 10 minutes duration, as this has proved to be ideal for cars on Aintree Circuit.
+Not all circuits have the facilities for this.
+On these days, the first hour may be in SESSION format to help stagger the attendees.
+All LMC Track Days run sessions each of 10 minutes duration, as this has proved to be ideal for cars on the Aintree Circuit.

-Experienced track users or ARDS registered instructors are available at all LMC events at no extra charge.
+Experienced track users are always willing to give helpful advice, and sometimes ARDS-registered instructors are available.
 Other events may have experienced drivers giving guidance, but not all offer this facility.
 In any case, they won’t be teaching you to be a racing driver, but they will be sharing the benefits of their racing and trackday experience.
-It is highly recommended that you take this option, if you are at all unfamiliar with track driving or new to a particular track.
+It is highly recommended that you take this option if you are unfamiliar with track driving or new to a particular track.

-We strongly recommend that every driver reads – A Lap of Aintree – Really Helpful Advice – written by regular Aintree ARDS instructor, Andrew Whitehouse.
-You will learn something, no matter how competent you think you are!
+We strongly recommend that everyone reads – A Lap of Aintree – Really Helpful Advice – written by regular Aintree driver and ARDS instructor, Andrew Whitehouse.
+You will learn something, no matter how competent you think you are

 Any driver not being “considerate” to others will be removed from the track by the attending marshals immediately.
 They are the ones in the wrong.
 Speed is not necessarily an issue.
-Of course an overly slow driver can cause a nuisance, which is why we select sessions partly on the grounds of people’s prior experience, type of vehicle and where they will feel most comfortable.
-If sessions are clearly not working out: we change them.
-We strive to provide a comfortable situation for newcomers and old-hats alike.
+Of course, an overly slow driver can cause a nuisance, which is why we select sessions partly on the grounds of people’s prior experience, type of vehicle and where they will feel most comfortable.
+If sessions are clearly not working out, we change them.
+We strive to provide a comfortable situation for newcomers and regulars alike.

 What happens if I have an accident?

-Although a trackday is generally a very safe time and place to try the limits of driving, in reality accidents can and sadly do happen.
+Although a trackday is generally a very safe time and place to try the limits of driving.
+In reality, accidents can and sadly do happen.
 It would be dishonest for us to say otherwise.
 Responsible organisers do absolutely everything possible to ensure the safety of drivers, passengers and spectators alike.
-Part of this is staffing events above and beyond ATDO rules and only using fully qualified and experienced people.
-Should the unfortunate happen, rest assured that the attending marshals and paramedics will be fully able to cope and that full and proper procedures would be followed.
+Part of this is staffing events properly and only using fully qualified and experienced people.
+Should the unfortunate happen, rest assured that the attending marshals and paramedics will be fully able to cope and that full and proper procedures will be followed.

 If I damage my car in an accident, who will pay?

-Although trackday accidents are rare, if you decide to take your car on to a track, you must be aware that are accepting the risk.
-You will also be required to sign a further declaration at each event.
+Although trackday accidents are rare, if you decide to take your car onto a track, you must be aware that you are accepting the risk.
+You will also be required to sign a declaration for each event.
 This is usual on any trackday.
 The circuit, the organisers or any other person or company cannot be held responsible, even if an accident is not your fault.
-It is becoming increasingly unlikely that your road going policy is going to cover you for a trackday so make sure you check with your insurance company first.
-Make sure you mention that these events are non-competitive and no racing or timing is allowed.
-Many companies will cover you, for a small additional premium.
-If they do not cover you we recommend you take out a separate per event policy to be sure.
+It is highly unlikely that your road-going policy is going to cover you for a trackday, so make sure you check with your insurance company first.
+Make sure you mention that these events are non-competitive and that no racing or timing is allowed.
+Many companies will cover you for a small additional premium.
+If they do not cover you, we recommend you take out a separate per-event policy to be sure.
 You can find details of companies which sell these types of policy in the motoring and motorsports press – they also sell personal accident insurance, which we also recommend you take out.

 I am concerned I will be ‘too fast’, and less experienced drivers will be annoying.